DIZI LESSONS SINGAPORE

 2How much does a Dizi cost?

 A starter grade Dizi costs about $30.
 We also sell different Dizis of various grades.
-You may visit our Dizi online store to view more.
+Click here to browse our Dizi online store to view more.

 3Why are there so many keys?